Sextortion

 Working with someone who has been sextorted

 If you are working with a child or young person who has been sextorted, or someone comes to you disclosing that they are a victim, don’t panic, there is plenty of help and support available.
+Follow these steps:

-Firstly, check whether the victim has made any payment yet.
+1. Check whether the victim has made any payment yet.
 If they haven’t, tell them not to pay.

-Report it through the social media channel it happened on, for example, Facebook or Instagram.
+3. Report it through the social media channel it happened on, for example, Facebook or Instagram.
 Most social media sites have rules against sharing intimate content without consent.
 You should be able to get the material removed.

 Make sure the victim blocks all communication with the person targeting them.